 I’ve been tinkering with Instagram Stories this summer.
 I’ve discovered several ways teacher-writers can use them as a tool for living and storytelling.

 Here’s a fun strategy you can try to generate writing in your notebook this summer.
 Come back-to-school time, you can teach your students how to use this strategy if they get stuck.

 The students wrapped their writing in an array of wrapping paper, and they left my classroom eager to share their gifts – the gift of words.

 We spend a week or so sharing stories, and building excitement for writing stories.
 We hand out notebooks with fanfare, and writers happily personalize them.
-They brainstorm ideas for stories they could write.… Continue reading
+They brainstorm ideas for stories … Continue Reading Making the Most of Pre-Assessments

 I’ve been thinking about why young writers struggle with personal narrative and realistic fiction writing.

 When I first opened Nerdy Birdy by Aaron Reynolds, I was not (yet) reading it with the eye of a writer.
-I was way too smitten with the bird on the front cover.
-I mean,… Continue reading
+I was way too smitten with the bird on the front … Continue Reading Nerdy Birdy: A Review & Giveaway

 Janiel Wagstaff’s books will help you teach primary writers about the four types of writing in an engaging way.
 Leave a comment on this post for a chance to win her series of Stella books.